-Those who order and execute the killing are, almost without exception, men.
-Thus, a person included in the category may specifically be called upon to respond the question.
+Those who order and execute the killing are almost without exception men.
+Thus, a person included in the category may specifically be called upon to respond to the question.
 A writer belonging to the category may be offered special opportunity to give an answer.

 The recently deceased author Norman Mailer left behind a reputation as a male chauvinist and criticizer of women’s liberation.
 Nevertheless, Mailer may be read as a satiric agitator of stereotyped masculinity, a writer revealing the cult of conventional male culture.

 The novel Why are We in Vietnam? from 1967, in Swedish 1969, was perceived as an allegory of the US war against Vietnam.
-However, the story not only offers an image of the war on the other side of the globe, it also comments upon an historical and current reality and gives an answer to questions about the origin of violence.
+However, not only does the story offer an image of the war on the other side of the globe, it also comments upon an historical and current reality, and it gives an answer to questions about the origin of violence.

 Image and alphabetic character; metaphor and reality.
 The hunting of animals prepares the ground for and gives the 18-year old protagonist DJ practice in accepting the role as soldier bargaining chip in US world politics.

-Directed by older men, including his father, DJ takes on the traditional Western masculinity focusing upon the domination of others.
-In mantra-like despair, DJ rants about his father’s actions, those that can be explained by ’that dried-out sunbaked smoked jerkin of meat his cowboy fore-ass bears used to eat’.
-The team of hunters start ’a war’ between themselves and the animals in which ’the hunthills rang with ball’s ass shooting’.
+Directed by older men, including his father, DJ takes on the traditional Western masculinity that focuses upon the domination of others.
+In mantra-like despair, DJ rants about his father’s actions, those that can be explained by ’that dried-out sunbaked smoked jerkin of meat his cowboy fore-ass bears used to eat.’
+The team of hunters start ’a war’ between themselves and the animals in which ’the hunthills rang with ball’s ass shooting.’

 Göring endeavoured to be an animal lover, but loved to hunt, slaughter and perform the cutting up.
 And to organize yearly hunting parties where Europe’s top politicians assembled.